Have you ever wondered if where you park your car impacts how much you pay for auto insurance? The short answer is that it depends.

 - Damage from natural disasters, storms, or bad weather

-While most typically think of it for accidents that happen while driving, collision coverage can cover your car if somebody hits it (even if you weren’t in it).
-This is because collision covers any incident where your car collides with another car or object.
+Most typically think of it for accidents that happen while driving because it’s, well, comprehensive.
+But it’s collision that protects your car if somebody hits it (even if you weren’t in it).
+This coverage pays for repairs from any incident where your car collides with another vehicle or object.

 To learn more about both of the above coverages, we recommend checking out our article comparing the two.
 It quickly goes over the differences and similarities between both and offers price comparisons.